chenghuaWang/nncv/docs/docs/AutoTensor-Lang.md

 import "std"
 # Same as Compile Command `@Compiler.Std.Enable`

+import "io.aten"
+# import "std" will set `@Compiler.Io.Enable`
+# "io.aten" is a warpper of buildin "io" primitives.

 # If you want to import files, the method shown below is recommended:
 # import "foo.aten"
 # import "nncv/api/autoTensor/core.aten"